-Bishop Baraga didn’t simply decide to take up snowshoeing as a hobby, his devotion to spreading the word of God was the driving factor.
-Born in Slovenia and educated at the University of Vienna, Baraga later studied for the priesthood, and eventually came to the New World in 1830.
+Bishop Baraga didn’t simply decide to take up snowshoeing as a hobby.
+Instead, his devotion to spreading the word of God was the driving factor.
+Born in Slovenia and educated at the University of Vienna, Baraga later studied for the priesthood and eventually came to the New World in 1830.

-In his diary, Baraga recounts that during summer travels around the region, he often couldn’t get anyone to attend his church services.
+In his diary, Baraga recounts that during summer travels around the region.
+He often couldn’t get anyone to attend his church services.
 This was due to the need of the people to work as much as they could during the good weather.
 As such, he discovered that if he traveled during the winter months and held services, hundreds of people of all ages would come several miles to attend.

 Sault Saint Marie

 In Sault Saint Marie, you can follow the stenciled snowshoe footprints on the sidewalks beginning at the Baraga House on historic Water Street.
 Following the path, there are four buildings you can also visit for a small admission fee, including Kemp Coal Dock Office, the Schoolcraft’s Indian Agency Office, and the Johnston House.
-The Snowshoe Pathway, which was completed in 2013, also links five historic churches in the downtown area.
+The Snowshoe Pathway, completed in 2013, also links five historic churches in the downtown area.
 Just follow the stenciled path.

 The statue of Bishop Baraga is 35 feet tall and weighs four tons.
 It floats on a cloud of stainless steel, supported by five laminated wood beams representing Baraga’s five major missions.
-With its breathtaking panoramic views, the larger-than-life shrine depicts Baraga clutching a seven-foot high cross in one hand and a pair of snowshoes in the other hand that measure 26 feet in length.
-Whether you’re religious or not, seeing this incredible structure will move you to reflect, especially if you’re a religious snowshoer!
+With its breathtaking panoramic views, the larger-than-life shrine depicts Baraga clutching a seven-foot-high cross in one hand and a pair of snowshoes in the other hand.
+The snowshoes themselves measure 26 feet in length.
+Whether you’re religious or not, seeing this incredible structure will move you to reflect!

 The village of Baraga, Baraga Township, Baraga County, and Baraga State Park are all named in his honor.
-A few years ago Grand Rapids erected a 7.5-foot tall statue of the bishop in Cathedral Square to honor his efforts in 1833 of establishing the first Catholic mission in that location.
+Moreover, a few years ago, Grand Rapids erected a 7.5-foot tall statue of the bishop in Cathedral Square.
+The statue honors his efforts in 1833 of establishing the first Catholic mission in that location.